Kenji Goto

 Kenji Goto (後藤 健二, Gotō Kenji) was a Japanese freelance video journalist covering wars and conflicts, refugees, poverty, AIDS, and child education around the world.
-In October 2014, he was captured and held hostage by Islamic State of Iraq and Syria (ISIS) militants after entering Syria in the hopes of rescuing Japanese hostage Haruna Yukawa.
-On 30 January 2015, he was beheaded by his captors led by Jihadi John following the breakdown of negotiations for his release.
+In October 2014, he was captured and held hostage by Islamic State (IS) militants after entering Syria in the hopes of rescuing Japanese hostage Haruna Yukawa.
+On 31 January 2015, he was beheaded by his captors led by Kuwaiti-British militant Jihadi John following the breakdown of negotiations for his release.

 Biography

 Goto was born on 23 October 1967 in the city of Sendai, Miyagi Prefecture, Japan.
 After graduating from Hosei University in Tokyo in 1991, he worked for a media production company before establishing Independent Press in 1996.
 He also worked with U.N. organizations including UNICEF and the U.N.
 Refugee Agency.

 Reporting from war-torn countries around the world, especially in Africa and the Middle East, he focused on the life and humanity of the ordinary citizens in difficult times.
 His works include books and DVDs on blood diamonds and child soldiers in Sierra Leone, the Rwandan conflict and its survivors, a teenage mother in an Estonian "AIDS village", and girls and education in Afghanistan.
 In 2006, he won the Sankei Children's Book Award for his 2005 book titled Daiyamondo yori Heiwa ga Hoshii (I Want Peace Rather Than a Diamond).
 His video reports appeared on Japanese national networks including NHK and TV Asahi.

 Goto converted to Christianity in 1997, and was a member of a United Church of Christ in Japan parish in Den-en-chōfu, Tokyo.

 In October 2014, Goto's wife, Rinko Jogo, had a baby, the couple's second child.
 He also had an older daughter from a previous marriage.